Ali-oss-cell/clink-backend/COMPLIANCE_QUICK_CHECKLIST.md

 1. **Privacy**
    - [ ] Do you have a Privacy Policy?
    - [ ] Is it accessible to patients?
-   - [ ] Do you track when patients accept it?
+   - [x] Do you track when patients accept it? ✅
-   - [ ] Can patients request their data?
+   - [x] Can patients request their data? ✅
-   - [ ] Can patients delete their data?
+   - [x] Can patients delete their data? ✅

 2. **Security**
    - [ ] Is all data encrypted in transit?